Physical Therapy Guide to Container Baby Syndrome

 Staying in a container for a prolonged time can eventually cause issues, such as:

-- Flat head.
+- Head Shape Flatness.
 The back or the side of the head is abnormally flat.

 - Facial asymmetry.
 The sides of the baby's face may appear unequal as a result of skull deformity and flatness.